dbullendsl/hvac-comfort-start/README.md

 - Persistent model state across restarts
 - Designed to prefer slight earliness over lateness
 - Validated on real-world modulating HVAC systems

 ---

+## Why Not Just Use a Smart Thermostat Feature?

+Many smart thermostats include features like “smart recovery” or “early start,” but these are typically:

+- Proprietary and opaque
+- Limited to the thermostat’s internal sensors and logic
+- Not persistent or tunable at the system level

+HVAC Comfort Start operates at the Home Assistant level and is:

+- Thermostat-agnostic (works with any `climate` entity)
+- Based on a transparent and persistent learning model
+- Driven by real-world performance across full heating cycles

+Because it separates planning, execution, and learning, it can:

+- Adapt more consistently across changing conditions
+- Avoid hidden vendor heuristics
+- Integrate with broader Home Assistant automations and data

+In short, it turns preheating into a system-level control problem rather than a thermostat-specific feature.

+---